micscopau/quicknode_mspauly/README.md

-# React Typescript Sass Vite Template

-This is a base Frontend Project Template using React, Typescript, Sass, and Vite for bundling.

-# Requirements
-Node Version 16.17

-# Setup:
- Rename `.env.dist` → `.env`
- Paste in your API Key
+# Quicknode icy.tools trending collections application

+NOTE: This is a mono repo... not entirely a fan, but going this route for simplicity of project.

-# To Launch a local webpage:
+# To Launch:

-From the root of the project, run the following:

- `yarn install`
- `yarn dev`

-# Build for production:
-Run the following:

- `yarn build`
+ Follow the README's in the following directorys:
+ /webapp
+ /apollo_server